COOLHAWK416/SOCodeChallenge/README.md

 ## Extra tools

-- There is a 2 min timer that can help you time your problemsIf you need the keyword you can press on that to solve the problem
+- There is a 2 min timer that can help you time your problems
+- If you need the keyword you can press on that to solve the problem

 - Each time you finish a problem your score will go up by 1 point